avalente/appmetrics/README.rst

 You can access the metrics provided by ``AppMetrics`` externally by the ``WSGI`` middleware found in ``appmetrics.wsgi.AppMetricsMiddleware``.
-It is a standard ``WSGI`` middleware without external dependencies and it can be plugged in any framework supporting the ``WSGI`` standard, for example in a ``Flask`` application::
+It is a standard ``WSGI`` middleware with only ``werkzeug`` as external dependency and it can be plugged in any framework supporting the ``WSGI`` standard, for example in a ``Flask`` application::

     from flask import Flask